substack/ploy/readme.markdown

   ploy restart NAME { -r REMOTE }

     Restart the process at NAME.

+  ploy stop NAME { -r REMOTE }

+    Stop the process at NAME.

   ploy redeploy NAME { -r REMOTE }

     Redeploy the process at NAME, re-running install and test scripts.